ZehaoLi666/ChIP-Seq_analysis/README.md

 Here are some results from IGV:
 In the example we gave, we were trying to find two proteins binding area in Plasmodium berghei's genome.
-![results of chip-seq analysis on IGV](https://github.com/ZehaoLi666/ChIP-Seq_analysis/blob/main/IGV-chip.png) It's a little difficult to find peaks by naked eyes because there are many non-specific binding in control samples.
+![results of chip-seq analysis on IGV](https://github.com/ZehaoLi666/ChIP-Seq_analysis/blob/main/IGV-chip.png) No.3 and No.4 track in this pirture are two replicates of one antibody binding samoles and No.6 track is the control samples.
+It's a little difficult to find peaks by naked eyes because there are many non-specific binding in control samples.
 Actually, this step can only provide us a general preview.
+We need to use treat group to substract control group first.

 ## 5.5 Substract contol
 we need to substract control's read counts, the rest will be the specific binding region.
+Start from the txt.file, after normalization in 5.4.
 ```
-modolue load macs2
-macs2 callpeak -t <ChIP.bam> -c <Control.bam> -f BAM -g <genome_size> -n <output_prefix> --outdir <output_directory> --keep-dup all
-# <ChIP.bam> is the path to the ChIP sequencing reads in BAM format
+# Read in the two input files
+file1 <- read.table("treat_R1.txt", header=FALSE)
+file2 <- read.table("control.txt", header=FALSE)

+# combind file1 and file2's column 3 into one file
+combinded <- cbind(file1, file2$V3)

-# <Control.bam> is the path to the control sequencing reads in BAM format
+# Calculate the difference of read counts between the treat and control and generate column5 in combinded data frame
-# <genome_size> is the effective genome size of your organism
+combinded$V5 <- combinded$'file2$V3' - combinded$V3

+# remove column3 and column4 in the combinded data frame

+combinded$'file2$V3' <- NULL
+combinded$V3 <- NULL

-# <output_prefix> is the prefix of the output files
+# Write the output to a new file
-# --keep-dup all option is used to keep all duplicate reads in the analysis, as recommended by the MACS2 manual.
+write.table(combinded, file="sub_G1.txt", sep="\t", row.names=FALSE, col.names=FALSE)

 ```
+Then continue to do the rest in 5.4.